adikari/dotfiles/README.md

 2. [Vim]
 3. [Git config]
 4. [Tmux]

+## TODOS
+1. Add prompt to install script for optional functionality to be installed.
+2. Optional functionality: phpcs, fortune, ctags, phpctags, eclim
+3. Add detailed documentation about each functionalities

 I am at the moment working on detailed documentation on each features that will be added by installing this project.